volaix/breakdancedb/README.md

 ## Goal of App
-* Database of users breaking moves
-* 3 moves.
+APP = A power user's move database

+1. MOVE LVL. video into shapes.
+Focus on move.
+2. TRANSITIONS LVL. shapes into transitions.
+Focus on movement.
+3. FLOW LVL. transitions into flow.
 Focus on dance.
-Called FLOW view.
-* 2 moves.
-Focus on movement.
-Called TRANSITION view.
-* 1 move.
-Focus on shapes.
-Called MOVE view.
+4. COMBO LVL. flow into performance
+5. BONUS MAKE MOVES. rng images with custom weights. (eagle view)
+6. NODE VIEW for isolation
 * algorithm auto select moves for optimised learning
 * node view and data to see what moves are most used/less used

-###Algorithm Tuner Ideas
-* Difficulty of move
-* How isolated is the node
-* Ratio of transitions in, to transitions out
-* How many shapes does the move have

 ## Getting Started
 1. yarn install
 2. yarn dev
 3. [http://localhost:3000](http://localhost:3000)

-## Tech
+## Stack
+- React - nextjs
-- Next.js
+- localstorage for db
 - Tailwind CSS
 - State management is not set.
 Zustand is installed but not currently used.

-## Deploy Plan
+## Deploy
-* Probably will use Vercel for hosting
 1. yarn build
 2. yarn start

+###Algorithm Tuner Ideas
+* Difficulty of move
+* How isolated is the node
+* Ratio of transitions in, to transitions out
+* How many shapes does the move have

 #Stretch Goal
 * addons: hand placements, anti hooks, "opposite side"